 Reasonable Accommodations and ADA Concerns: The City of Lakeland encourages the public to make the City aware of any City facility, program, service, or activity that appears inaccessible to those who have disabilities.
 Furthermore, the City will provide reasonable accommodation(s) to qualified persons with disabilities (free of charge) who wish to participate in City administered public events or, who require special assistance to access City facilities, programs, services or activities.
 Because providing a reasonable accommodation may require outside assistance, organizations, or resources, the City asks that any request be made with as much notice as possible, preferably 72 hours, but no later than 48 hours in advance of the event.

-Questions, concerns, comments, or requests for reasonable accommodations should be brought to the City of Lakeland’s ADA Specialist.
+Questions, concerns, comments, or requests for reasonable accommodations should be brought to the City of Lakeland’s ADA Coordinator.
 Complaints or grievances alleging violations of the Americans with Disabilities Act should also be brought to the City’s ADA Specialist.
 If possible, ADA complaints should be submitted by using our takeACTION button at the bottom of the webpage.
 The complaint should contain the identity of the complainant and a description of the alleged ADA violation.
 If the complaint cannot be submitted via the City website, the complainant should contact the City of Lakeland’s ADA Specialist directly for assistance.

 An official ADA Grievance can also be filed by following the City’s ADA Grievance Procedure and completing the City of Lakeland ADA Grievance Form.
-If the ADA Grievance cannot be submitted in writing, the complainant should contact the City of Lakeland’s ADA Specialist directly for assistance.
+If the ADA Grievance cannot be submitted in writing, the complainant should contact the City of Lakeland’s ADA Coordinator directly for assistance.

-The City’s ADA Specialist will respond to a complaint or grievance within fifteen (15) business days and will take reasonable steps to resolve the matter.
-Should the City of Lakeland be unable to satisfactorily resolve the complaint or grievance, the City’s ADA Specialist will forward the complaint or grievance, along with a record of its disposition, to the appropriate District of the Florida Department of Transportation (FDOT).
+The City’s ADA Coordinator will respond to a complaint or grievance within fifteen (15) business days and will take reasonable steps to resolve the matter.
+Should the City of Lakeland be unable to satisfactorily resolve the complaint or grievance, the City’s ADA Coordinator will forward the complaint or grievance, along with a record of its disposition, to the appropriate District of the Florida Department of Transportation (FDOT).

 If hearing impaired, please contact the TDD numbers: Local – (863) 834-8333 or 1-800-955-8771 (TDD- Telecommunications Device for the Deaf) or the Florida Relay Service Number 1-800-955-8770 (VOICE), for assistance.